-Our plan's Provider Directory provides a complete list of network practitioners and providers.
+Our plan's Provider Directory provides a complete list of network providers.
 If you need help choosing or changing your PCP, please contact customer service.

-If you cannot find your current practitioner in this directory and would like to confirm that your doctor is in our plan, please contact customer service.
+If you cannot find your current provider in this directory and would like to confirm that your doctor is in our plan, please contact customer service.